 They are all recent graduates of the Bachelor of Arts (Hons) in Art & Design programme at GMIT’s Galway campus.

-Speaking at the event, Mr Wilson says all artists were worthy of prizes.
+Speaking at the event, Mr. Wilson says all artists were worthy of prizes.
 “It honestly has been a very difficult decision to make because all 27 artists were equally strong.
-The variety and strength of the art and artists is testament to the COE, and I am delighted to have had the opportunity to be part of such a unique event.”
+The variety and strength of the art and artists is a testament to the COE, and I am delighted to have had the opportunity to be part of such a unique event.”

-Sarah Searson, Head of the GMIT Centre for Creative Arts & Media, Galway, says: “I am absolute delighted in the success of our recent graduates and my colleague Fionna Murray at this year’s Claremorris Open.
+Sarah Searson, Head of the GMIT Centre for Creative Arts & Media, Galway, says: “I am absolutely delighted in the success of our recent graduates and my colleague Fionna Murray at this year’s Claremorris Open.